arqtrad/archlit/article.md

 Professional Discourse and the Topography of Tradition
 ======================================================

+The Romanticist ethnography of Gonçalves Dias's and Almeida Garrett's generation was *procedural* in nature, stressing the reinterpretation of tradition into new works of art.
+The ethnographic traditionalism of the late nineteenth century, on the other hand, is eminently *documental* and *iconographic* [@vigato:1994larchitecture, 52].
+It purports to classify and to reproduce, at first, the works it documents, rather than to reinterpret then into an evolving tradition.
-Unlike the Romanticist ethnography of Gonçalves Dias's and Almeida Garrett's generation, which was *procedural* in nature---stressing the free reinterpretation of canonical examples, guided by artistic genius---, the ethnographic traditionalism of the late nineteenth century is eminently *documental* and *iconographic* [@vigato:1994larchitecture, 52].
-It must be so, first because it requires constructing an "Other" within one's own nation as a primeval and authentic source *separate* from the corrupting influence of the architect's own formal education, and second because that
+It must be so, first
+because it requires constructing an "Other" within one's own nation as a primeval and authentic source *separate* from the corrupting influence of the architect's own formal education, and second because that